David Campese: Grand Slam

 Australia played against the Barbarians one week after winning the Grand Slam.
-That match is perhaps best remembered for David Campese's zig-zagging run that turned Welsh centre Robert Ackerman inside out in the process, before Campese, opting not to run past Ackerman in the process of confounding him, but rather offered himself to be tackled before passing the ball to Michael Hawker for a try.
-Campese received praise for other moments in this game.
+That match is perhaps best remembered for Campese's zig-zagging run that turned Welsh centre Robert Ackerman inside out in the process, before Campese, opting not to run past Ackerman in the process of confounding him, but rather offered himself to be tackled before passing the ball to Michael Hawker for a try.

 1985

 Australia commenced their 1985 Test season with a two-Test series against Canada, in which Campese did not play due to injury."
 Campese also did not play in the single Bledisloe Cup Test in 1985, lost 9-10 to New Zealand.
 In Path to Victory former Australian rugby player Mark Ella wrote that, "Without David Campese, our backs seemed to have forgotten how to score tries."

 Australia v Fiji (1985)

 Campese returned to the Australian Test side later in 1985 for a two-Test series against Fiji.
 Australia won the first Test 52-28 and the second Test 31–9.